francis-clairicia/EasyNetwork/docs/source/quickstart/overview.rst

 This project is especially useful for simple **message** exchange between clients and servers.

-Works with TCP and UDP.
+Works with TCP, UDP, and Unix sockets.